austinhuang0131/mstdn-party-plus/docs/best-practices.md

     For mstdn.party and mstdn.plus only: those are not part of the rules, but in some cases they can be enforced.

-## Tips for Initial Traction

-!!! note

-    Your bio is searchable if you have opted into the user directory, but hashtags don't particularly improve your profile's exposure.
-Note that certain platforms (such as bots that read `#nobot` hashtags, as well as [fediverse.info](https://fediverse.info/explore/people)) do make use of hashtags in bio.

-If you want to have more people discover your account, consider the following:

-* There are toggleable settings in Preferences => Public Profile => Privacy & Reach.
-* Outside of Mastodon itself, there are public user directories; see [here](how-to-follow.md#how-to-follow-people-and-content).
-* Use hashtags to allow people to better find your post (but please be mindful and not use hashtags excessively; also, for accessibility purposes, please use [CamelCase](https://en.wikipedia.org/wiki/Camel_case) for hashtagging phrases).
-* [Follow relevant hashtags](how-to-follow.md#how-to-follow-people-and-content) and [interact with other users](should-i.md#you-want-to-interact-with-others) (keep on reading for best practices for the latter).
-* Consider writing a [public](https://docs.joinmastodon.org/user/posting/#privacy) introduction post, indicating your interests in hashtags.
-Remember to include `#introduction` and pin the post as well!

 ## Politics

 The instance respects free speech [within reasonable, well-established limits](rules.md).
 However, I still want to dissuade those from constantly repeating political headlines, specifically the perceived wrongs of certain political figures or geopolitical forces, with little substance.
 In particular: